Image of a teacher smiling at a student. In the background, there is a globe with the caption “World Teachers” Day'

 Better World Info | Mei Lau

-➡️ WORLD TEACHERS' DAY, October 5 - Celebrating the Role Teachers Play in Society
+WORLD TEACHERS' DAY, October 5 - Celebrating The Role Teachers Play In Society

 World Teachers' Day is a poignant reminder of the vital role educators play in shaping society.
 Organised by the United Nations Educational, Scientific and Cultural Organisation (UNESCO) and Education International (EI), it commemorates the anniversary of the adoption of the UNESCO Recommendation concerning the Status of Teachers.